deadc0de6/dotdrop/index.md

   Different profiles can be defined that allows for a fine-grained control over which dotfiles has to be installed on different hosts (home, work, vps, etc)

-* [✔] **DIFFERENT DOTFILES SETS FOR DIFFERENT PROFILES**
+* [✔] **GRANULARITY CONTROL OF EACH PROFILE**

-  Some hosts will have all your dotfiles installed while others might just need a subset of the dotfiles
+  Some hosts/profiles will have all your dotfiles installed while others might just need a subset of the dotfiles

 * [✔] **TO SYMLINK OR NOT TO SYMLINK**

   You can choose for each dotfile if you want it to be symlinked or directly copied to its final destination

-* [✔] **FINE GRAINED CONTROL**

-  Each dotfile is unique and thus each may have specific settings linked to it when installed

 * [✔] **POST DEPLOYMENT ACTION**